 The more data we’re able to collect and connect, the more complicated this decision-making process can become, for doctors and patients alike.
 New data points such as microbiomes, environmental factors, social determinants of health and other lifestyle factors all have the potential to significantly alter which treatments you receive in the future, as well as our understandings of how these treatments might impact you and your symptoms.

 So you see, ascertaining what is best for you, isn’t as straightforward as it seems.

-At Human, we’re working to accelerate the world’s transition to precision medicine.
+At Human Health, we’re working to accelerate the world’s transition to precision medicine.
 We plan to learn from the world's doctors and their patients aboutwhich treatments are working for different individuals - and we'll publish this information for free for the medical and patient community.

 - Feder G, Eccles M, Grol R, Griffiths C, Grimshaw J. Using clinical guidelines BMJ 1999; 318 :728 doi:10.1136/bmj.318.7185.728

 - The difference between science and dogma.
 Nature, 400, 697 (1999). https://doi.org/10.1038/23307